origadmin/toolkits/IMPROVEMENTS.md

 ---

+## Standard Template for Optimization Analysis

+When proposing or documenting an optimization or significant refactoring, please use the following structure to ensure clarity, completeness, and traceability of decisions.

+### 1. Problem Description
+Clearly state the issue or area identified for improvement.
+What is the current limitation, bug, or inefficiency?

+### 2. Current State Analysis
+Describe how the system or component currently works.
+Detail the existing implementation, relevant code snippets, and specific observations that highlight the problem.

+### 3. Proposed Solution(s)
+Outline the primary approach(es) to address the problem.
+Provide a high-level overview of the intended changes.

+### 4. Alternative Solutions Considered
+List and briefly describe other approaches that were evaluated but not chosen.
+This section is crucial for documenting the thought process and avoiding revisiting discarded ideas.

+### 5. Comparison & Evaluation of Alternatives
+Provide a detailed comparison of the proposed solution against the alternatives.
+This is where quantitative (e.g., performance metrics, memory usage) and qualitative (e.g., maintainability, complexity, security implications) arguments should be made.
+A comparison table is highly recommended for clarity.

+### 6. Chosen Solution Details
+Provide a detailed plan for the selected solution, including specific code changes, new components, or refactoring steps.

+### 7. Expected Impact
+Describe the anticipated benefits of the implemented solution (e.g., performance improvement, security enhancement, reduced memory footprint, improved maintainability, clearer API).

+### 8. Verification Plan
+Outline how the changes will be tested and verified to ensure correctness, performance gains, and absence of regressions.

+---

 ## Crypto Module

 This section outlines critical security vulnerabilities and areas for improvement found in the `crypto` toolkit.
 It covers the `aes`, `rand`, and `hash` sub-packages.